Onyx, Marcasite & Sterling Pendant Earrings

 2 3/4" x 3/4"

-"STERLING" on original screw-backs; "925" on butterfly clasps
+"STERLING" on original screw backs; "925" on new butterfly clasps

 These vintage onyx earrings are long and elegant.
 They each feature a collet-set, square onyx glass stone with an oval black Bakelite hoop, connected with sterling silver embellished with marcasite.
 The original screw-backs were replaced with 14kt gold studs for pierced ears by my expert jeweler.
 A gorgeous Art Deco design from the 1920s, when long earrings reigned supreme and movement in clothing and jewels was key.
 These earrings were part of my personal collection and are guaranteed to get you noticed!
 Scroll down to see a selection of perfect bracelets to wear with these jewels.

-Vintage Bracelets, 1930s Jewelry, Unsigned JewelryThis Art Deco silver bracelet with marcasites is extraordinary!
+- Vintage Bracelets, 1930s Jewelry, Unsigned JewelryThis marcasite bracelet is extraordinary!
 With its classic buckle motif, this magnificent and hard-to-find piece has excellent articulation and loads of sparkle.
-This substantial bracelet is an outstanding example of 1930s German craftsmanship and a real knockout!
+This substantial sterling silver bracelet is an outstanding example of 1930s German craftsmanship and a real knockout!
 This jewel was part of my personal collection, and I am reluctantly offering it to a new owner.
-Scroll down to see the perfect pair of crystal and marcasite earrings to quietly compliment this piece — or wear it alone to make an unforgettable statement.USD$1,495.00
+Scroll down to see the perfect pair of Art Deco crystal and marcasite earrings to quietly compliment this piece — or wear it alone to make an unforgettable statement.USD$1,495.00